The tasteful decorations lining Rothenburg’s cobblestone streets combined with the stunning Christmas Market create a picture-perfect holiday scene.

-(The hanging signs over each store, cafe or service provider date back to the Middles Ages when most people couldn’t read.
-The above iron sign with swords is actually an armor shop! )
+(The hanging signs over each store, cafe, or service provider date back to the Middle Ages when most people couldn’t read.
+The above iron sign with swords is actually an armor shop!)

 Its rich history dates back to the Middle Ages.
-Long story short, the city was saved from total destruction during World War II.
-The Allies, with an eye toward preserving the town’s beauty and historical significance, offered the mayor the opportunity to surrender peacefully (against Adolf Hitler’s wishes).
+Long story short, the city was saved from destruction during World War II.
+To preserve the town’s beauty and historical significance, the Allies offered the mayor the opportunity to surrender peacefully (against Adolf Hitler’s wishes).
 He agreed.